Mifey05/DTM/README.md

 - w3schools on ANSI colors.
 - ChatGPT on a variety of topics, from incorrect syntax to (some) error handling.

+> I want to add that there's a problem that i wouldn't have found had it not been for my friend, Inno.

 ==================================================================================================

 Ini merupakan laporan untuk tugas ini, oleh Mifey05